poyawu/optimize_potato_breeding_program_I/README.md

 The other datasets were produced by performing the scripts subsequently.

 ## Citation
-* Wu, P.-Y., Stich, B., Renner, J., Muders, K., Prigge, V., and van Inghelandt, D. (2023).
-Optimal implementation of genomic selection in clone breeding programs - exemplified in potato: I. Effect of selection strategy, implementation stage, and selection intensity on short-term genetic gain.
-Under revision.
+* Wu, P.-Y., Stich, B., Renner, J., Muders, R., Prigge, V., & van Inghelandt, D. (2023).
+Optimal implementation of genomic selection in clone breeding programs—Exemplified in potato: I. Effect of selection strategy, implementation stage, and selection intensity on short-term genetic gain.
+The Plant Genome, 00, e20327. https://doi.org/10.1002/tpg2.20327